se-hw1/CineScoutp3/README.md

 Unlock badges and rewards as you explore new genres, complete challenges, or hit milestones like watching a specific number of films.

+**Friend-Suggested Content:**

+Share watchlists and movie recommendations with friends, creating a social movie discovery experience.
+Discuss and recommend films based on shared interests.
+Engage with each other's suggestions through comments and reviews.

 **Enhanced Security:**

 Experience improved account security with features like email verification and stronger password requirements to ensure your account is well-protected.